-The facade mapping group consists of 34 operators using 34 licences of the Menci-software Z-MAP Laser from Italy, which is able to process laser scan data and rectified photogrammetric images simultaneously for line mapping with limited AutoCAD functionality.
+Figure 9.
+Segmentation of a point cloud Figure 11.
+Detailed mapping of a building façade based on laser scanning data and a photogrammetric image The facade mapping group consists of 34 operators using 34 licences of the Menci-software Z-MAP Laser from Italy, which is able to process laser scan data and rectified photogrammetric images simultaneously for line mapping with limited AutoCAD functionality.
 It was estimated that approximately 5 million m2 of facades have to be mapped.
 The production rate was similar to the static laser scanning group: 80 ha with 32 operators in approximately 6 months.
-With the respect to the facade area in total $81,000 \text{ m}^2$ could be finished in 39 days, which corresponds to 65 m2 per person per day.
-The production rate could be increased from 60 m2 of facade/day and operator (March 2007) in average to 140 m2/day (October 2007), which is more than a factor 2.
-If one assumes in total 5 Mio m2 facade area for mapping of the Historic Peninsula, it corresponds to an estimated mapping time of approximately five years with 34 operators working on 210 days per year.
+With regards the facade area, in total 81,000 m2 could be finished in 39 days, which corresponds to 65 m2 per person per day.
+The production rate could be increased from 60 m2 of facade/day/operator (March 2007) on average to 140 m2/day (October 2007), which is more than a factor of a 2 time increase.
+If one assumes in total 5 million m2 façade area for mapping of the Historic Peninsula, it corresponds to an estimated mapping time of approximately five years with 34 operators working on 210 days per year.
 This estimation indicated that the mapping could not be finished before the deadline of the project.

-For data processing in Z-MAP all related data of the segmented part (point cloud, Nikon image(s), camera calibration file) was saved in one directory using the name of the block plus a suffix, e.g. 900 01.
+For data processing in Z-MAP all related data of the segmented part (point cloud, Nikon image(s), camera calibration file) was saved in one directory using the name of the block plus a suffix, e.g. 900_01.
 This block name is defined in the cadastre map.
-The used HP workstations xw8200 are equipped with dual XEON Processors (3.6 GHZ), 4 GB RAM and nvidea Graphic Card with 256 MB RAM.
+The HP workstations xw8200 used are equipped with dual XEON Processors (3.6 GHZ), 4 GB RAM and nvidea Graphic Cards with 256 MB RAM.
 For facade mapping the point cloud and one oriented image of the façade were used.
-Thus, the orientation of the photogrammetric image (usually recorded with 14 mm lens) had to be determined by resection in space using at least five well distributed corresponding points (usually corner of windows) in the point cloud and in the image.
+Thus, the orientation of the photogrammetric image (usually recorded with the 14 mm lens) had to be determined by resection in space using at least five well distributed corresponding points (usually corners of windows) in the point cloud and in the image.
 For the adjustment of the spatial resection the calibration data of the pre-calibrated NIKON D70s are used.
 Usually the residuals of the control points were in the range of some millimetres, which indicated that sufficient results have been achieved.
-To carry out mapping with Z-MAP the used images had to be rectified to the main plane of the facade.
+To carry out mapping with Z-MAP the images had to be rectified to the main plane of the facade.
 Therefore, the plane was defined by more than three points, which were measured in the point cloud and in the image.
 Thus, the photos were rectified to the main plane of the facades and shifted to parallel planes based on the point clouds.
-Based on the dense point clouds from the Leica HDS4500 scanners, the mapping often was possible without support of the photos, using just the grey values of the point cloud.
-Nevertheless, the colour photos are supporting significantly specially the detailed mapping of bricks and stones (see Fig. 10).
+Based on the dense point clouds from the Leica HDS4500 scanners, the mapping was often possible without support of the photos, using just the grey values of the point cloud.
+Nevertheless, the colour photos are a significant support particularly for the detailed mapping of bricks and stones (see Fig. 11).
 One major problem is the very detailed mapping of bricks and stones, which reduced the speed of mapping significantly.
 Unfortunately, the architects as the major clients could not be convinced to use digital orthophotos of the facades instead of the detailed maps in the scale of 1:200.
 An example of the final product from façade mapping is depicted in Fig. 11, which is derived from 3D polylines as illustrated in Fig. 12.
 Currently, the mapping of the building facades is still not finished.